yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_alter_db.md

 ## Synopsis

-ALTER DATABASE redefines the attributes of the specified database.
+Use the `ALTER DATABASE` statement to redefine the attributes of a database.

 ## Syntax